Aaron Burr: Conspiracy and trial

-Burr's secret correspondence with Anthony Merry and the Marquis of Casa Yrujo, the British and Spanish ministers at Washington, was eventually revealed.
-He had tried to secure money and to conceal what may have been his true design, to help Mexico overthrow Spanish power in the Southwest.
-If Burr intended to found a dynasty in what would have become former Mexican territory this was a misdemeanor, based on the Neutrality Act of 1794, which Congress passed to block filibuster expeditions against U.S. neighbors, such as those of George Rogers Clark and William Blount.
-Jefferson, however, sought the highest charges against Burr.
+Burr's secret correspondence with Anthony Merry and the Marquis of Casa Yrujo, the British and Spanish ministers in Washington, D.C., were eventually revealed.
+Burr tried to secure money and conceal what may have been his true design, which was aiding Mexico in overthrowing the Kingdom of Spain's governance of the Southwest.
+If Burr intended to establish a dynasty in what later became Mexican territory, such an offense at the time was a misdemeanor under the Neutrality Act of 1794, which Congress passed to block filibuster expeditions against U.S. neighbors, including those of George Rogers Clark and William Blount.
+Despite this, Thomas Jefferson sought the highest charges against Burr.

-In 1807, Burr was brought to trial on a charge of treason before the United States Circuit court at Richmond, Virginia.
+In 1807, Burr was charged with treason in U.S. circuit court in Richmond, Virginia.
 His defense lawyers included Edmund Randolph, John Wickham, Luther Martin, and Benjamin Gaines Botts.
-Burr had been arraigned four times for treason before a grand jury indicted him.
-The only physical evidence presented to the Grand Jury was Wilkinson's so-called letter from Burr, which proposed the idea of stealing land in the Louisiana Purchase.
-During the Jury's examination, the court discovered that the letter was written in Wilkinson's handwriting.
+Burr was arraigned four times for treason prior to being indicted before a grand jury.
+The only physical evidence presented to the grand jury was Wilkinson's letter from Burr, which proposed stealing land in the Louisiana Purchase.
+During the grand jury's deliberations, however, the court discovered that the letter was written in Wilkinson's handwriting.
 He said he had made a copy because he had lost the original.
-The Grand Jury threw the letter out as evidence, and the news made a laughingstock of the General for the rest of the proceedings.
+The grand jury dismissed the letter out as evidence, and the news made a laughingstock of Wilkinson for the rest of the proceedings.

-The trial, presided over by Chief Justice John Marshall, began on August 3.
-Article 3, Section 3 of the United States Constitution requires that treason either be admitted in open court, or proven by an overt act witnessed by two people.
-Since no two witnesses came forward, Burr was acquitted on September 1, despite the full force of the Jefferson administration's political influence thrown against him.
+The trial, which was presided over by Chief Justice John Marshall, began on August 3.
+Article 3, Section 3 of the U.S. Constitution requires that treason either be admitted in open court or proven by an overt act witnessed by two people.
+Since no witnesses came forward, Burr was acquitted on September 1, despite efforts by the Jefferson administration to exert its political influence against him in the trial.
 Burr was immediately tried on a misdemeanor charge and was again acquitted.

-Given that Jefferson was using his influence as president to obtain a conviction, the trial was a major test of the Constitution and the concept of separation of powers.
-Jefferson challenged the authority of the Supreme Court, specifically Chief Justice Marshall, an Adams appointee who clashed with Jefferson over John Adams' last-minute judicial appointments.
+Jefferson used his influence as president to seek Burr's conviction, leading the trial to be seen as a major test of the U.S. Constitution and the separation of powers.
+Jefferson challenged the authority of the Supreme Court and Chief Justice Marshall, who was appointed by John Adams and clashed with Jefferson over Adams' last-minute judicial appointments.
 Jefferson believed that Burr's treason was obvious.
 Burr sent a letter to Jefferson in which he stated that he could do Jefferson much harm.
-The case, as tried, was decided on whether Aaron Burr was present at certain events at certain times and in certain capacities.
-Thomas Jefferson used all of his influence to get Marshall to convict, but Marshall was not swayed.
+The case, as tried, was decided on whether Burr was present at certain events at certain times and in certain capacities.
+Jefferson used all of his personal influence in an attempt to convince Marshall to convict Burr, but Marshall was not swayed.

 Historians Nancy Isenberg and Andrew Burstein write that Burr: